 Traefik integrates well with container platforms like Docker, Kubernetes, and Mesos, automatically routing traffic to them without manual configuration.
 It inspects your infrastructure, looks for relevant information, and automatically discovers which service serves which request.

-Traefik’s RateLimit Middleware enables users to control request rates, protecting applications from resource exhaustion and Denial-of-Service (DoS) attacks.
+Traefik enables you to configure health checks and automatically remove unhealthy servers from the pool.
+And, with the help of RateLimit Middleware, you can control request rates, protecting applications from resource exhaustion and Denial-of-Service (DoS) attacks.
 This ensures service availability even during high traffic.

 Try Traefik